apache/couchdb/src/fauxton/writing_addons.md

  [optional]
  * assets/less
    * my_addon.less

 ## Generating an addon
-We have a grunt task that lets you create a skeleton addon, including all the boiler plate code.
-Run `bbb addon` and answer the questions it asks to create an addon:
+We have a `grunt-init` template that lets you create a skeleton addon, including all the boiler plate code.
+Run `grunt-init tasks/addon` and answer the questions it asks to create an addon:

-    ± bbb addon
+    ± grunt-init tasks/addon
     path.existsSync is now called `fs.existsSync`.
     Running "addon" task